atticedit/jukebox-jury/doc/user_stories.md

 ##### Usage

-    jury add "Celebrated Summer"
+    ./jury add "Celebrated Summer"

 ##### Acceptance Criteria

 * If the song is already in the database, asks if I want to update the existing record instead
-* Gives me one prompt at a time for each piece of information (Artist, Genre, etc.) for the song
+* Gives me one prompt at a time for each attribute (Artist, Genre, etc.) of the song
 * Saves all the information I've given for the song

 ---